 Of course, GP7 can import all older formats as well as MIDI, PowerTab and other common formats.
 But for some guitarists, it’s frustrating news to see yet another new format appear.

 The 7.5 update gives you a way to batch-convert all your older file formats to the new .gp format.
 I was hesitant about converting my library before I found out your original files won’t be deleted.
 So I recommend converting all of your files and keep your old file formats in a separate folder as a backup.

-I personally never really cared about sound quality with Guitar Pro.
+I personally never really cared about sound quality when using Guitar Pro.
 MIDI was fine and allowed me to write my music and get a rough idea how it sounds before I record real instruments.
 I never used RSE (Realistic Sound Engine) on GP6 because I felt it was distracting compared to MIDI.
 To me, Guitar Pro is mainly a writing tool, so RSE wasn’t important.
 But if you mainly use Guitar Pro to jam along or learn songs, the RSE and built-in effects are worth taking a look at.

 The RSE has a really nice range of instruments available along with heaps of presets.
 This is a great way to quickly get close to the style of tone you’re after.
 While you shouldn’t expect the instruments to sound like real instruments, they’re good enough for songwriting or jamming purposes.

 Notice the ‘RSE’ and ‘MIDI’ buttons on the top right?
 These are available on every track so you can easily switch between the different modes on individual tracks as you like.